The Domestic Building Dispute Resolution Process in Victoria.

 4. Step 4: Conciliation Process

-A trained conciliator oversees the conciliation meeting.
+A conciliator oversees the conciliation meeting.
 During this session, the parties are encouraged to discuss their concerns openly and work towards a mutually agreeable resolution.
 This stage is critical as it offers a final opportunity for parties to resolve the issue without moving on to more formal proceedings at VCAT.

 5. Step 5: Potential Outcomes